-We’re committed to ensuring that our cohorts on the programme represent the diverse communities that we serve.
+Our goal is that cohorts on the programme represent the diverse communities that we serve.

-We run insight days as part of a positive action programme aimed at tackling diversity and under representation within the Frontline Leadership Development programme.
+We run insight days as part of a positive action programme to tackle diversity and under-representation within the Frontline programme.

 Get an insight into the programme by reading stories from Frontline participants.

 I definitely feel like I’m part of a positive movement to change social work – and I’m thankful to be part of it.

 I don’t know any other career where you can work in such a collaborative way with a child and their family.

 What I enjoy most is that social work is just so interesting.
 Families are unique and fascinating and no two will ever be the same.

 Everyone has a different story, but we all share a passion for helping vulnerable children and families.

 I really enjoy getting to know families and building useful relationships with them.

 I work with children within the criminal justice system and their families to reduce reoffending and manage their risk to themselves and others.